RachelPfeiffer/history/README.md

 ## Dependencies
 To use this program, you need the export history extension, which will give you your google history as a json file.
 Get it for free from https://chrome.google.com/webstore/detail/export-history/hcohnnbbiggngobheobhdipbgmcbelhh

+Note: You can't run this program in Internet Explorer, because it uses the Fetch API.
+If you also hate Internet Explorer...let's discuss it later.

 ## Using this project
 1. Clone the project to your GitHub account.
 2. Save your history file as history.json in the project folder, replacing the current history.json file.